forgestock/mrpassessment/docs/User-Training-Guide.md

 ### What is ABC analysis?

-ABC analysis ranks every stocked item at a site by its share of total invoiced sales revenue over the analysis window, applying the Pareto (80/20) principle.
+ABC analysis ranks every stocked item at a site by its share of total demand value over the analysis window, applying the Pareto (80/20) principle.

 | Class | Cumulative revenue share | Typical inventory strategy |
 |---|---|---|